859 10 45 1738 18

 Choose the best time to visit

-The best way to deal with all the lines and Epcot Crowds is to choose the best time to visit.
-It's amazing how the crowds can change from week to week and even day to day.
+Dad is really big on choosing the Best Time to Visit WDW.
+It’s really amazing how the crowds can change from week to week and even day to day.
 Just a couple of days can make a huge difference in the amount of time you stand in line.

 The first 3 hours of the day are the least busy.
-That's a fact.
-Take Soarin' for example.
-You can ride Soarin' in the first hour without really waiting in line (maybe 10 or 15 minutes).
-By noon the wait time will be 90 minutes and by mid-afternoon it will be 12o minutes.
-That's a fairly normal day for Soarin'.
+That’s a fact.
+Just look at what happens on, say, Soarin’ for example.
+You can ride Soarin’ in the first hour after the park opens, without really waiting in line (maybe 10 or 15 minutes).
+By noon the wait time will be 90 minutes and by mid-afternoon it will be 120 minutes.
+That’s a fairly normal day for Soarin’.

 Have a plan